How to Password Protect a Google Sheet

 How to Change a Password

-If you have shared your created passwords with colleagues or team members who no longer work on the same project or you have highly confidential data that you no longer want them to have access to, there is a way you can change the created password.
+It’s important to change passwords regularly, especially if you have shared your created passwords with colleagues or team members who no longer work on the same project or you have highly confidential data that you no longer want them to have access to.
+There is a way you can change the created password.

-Users can easily change the password of the encrypted file in the same way that it was created, firstly they have to navigate to the Protect file tab and select Change password.
+Users can easily change the password of the encrypted file in the same way that it was created, firstly:

 Making a Strong Password